KFXA: KOCR: Construction and financial woes

 In addition to the lawsuits in court, KOCR faced the threat of eviction beginning in 1991.
 Under a capital crunch in 1989, Fitzgerald sold KOCR's facilities to two landlords, Don Tauke and Joan Nickol, who then leased the property back to the station.
 Tauke and Nickol received court approval to evict KOCR in June 1991, having sought court action against Fitzgerald for some time prior due to lapsed payments, but reached an eleventh-hour agreement because Fitzgerald provided evidence of activity with potential buyers.
 Tauke and Nickol carried out an attempt to evict the station on September 7, 1994, which was stopped an hour after it began by a court order.
 While Linn County sheriff's deputies who had fretted about how to explain the loss of Mighty Morphin Power Rangers and Beverly Hills, 90210 to their children were relieved, station officials were forced to take equipment back inside after work crews had already removed it.
 Days later, electricity to the studios was cut off, though the station continued to broadcast using generators for power, annoying nearby residents.
-After Fitzgerald missed payments on a short-term lease that was supposed to run through June 1995, Tauke and Nicol finally lost patience with KOCR.
+After Fitzgerald missed payments on a short-term lease that was supposed to run through June 1995, Tauke and Nickol finally lost patience with KOCR.
 On October 6, they won court approval for another attempt to evict the station, which sheriff's deputies carried out later that day.
 Cable systems in Cedar Rapids and Iowa City immediately substituted Foxnet for the lost affiliate.
 At the time of the eviction, the station owed more than $45,000 to IES Utilities, along with $100,000 in back rent.
 Tauke and Nickol then sold the land to a communications company.
 Fitzgerald was later accused of felony fraud for failing to pay the state of Iowa more than $4,400 in taxes.
 During this time, it was not even certain that channel 28 would remain a Fox affiliate if it returned; Fant Broadcasting held the construction permit for channel 48, KTVC, and openly floated that it might replace KOCR as the regional Fox affiliate.